 Coastal Environments Inc. (CEI) was selected as the contractor to develop and maintain the program database, collect nutria tails, and distribute incentive payment checks to participants for tail harvests.
 The contract with CEI, which began with the 2002-2003 season, was extended to include the 2003-2004 through 2006-2007, with the option to renew for 3 years thereafter.
 CEI's first renewal season was (2007-2008), the second renewal season was (2008-2009), and their third renewal season (2009-2010).
-CEI just completed their fourth season (2013-2014) under a new contract.
+CEI just completed their fifth season (2014-2015) under their second contract, which began in 2010.
 Tail collection sites were originally established at Rockefeller Refuge, Abbeville, Berwick (Morgan City), Houma, Luling and Slidell.
 Rockefeller Refuge has since been removed as a collection site due to low numbers of participants utilizing that location.
 Collections were made once a week at each site, except for Abbeville and Slidell.
 Collections at those locations were made by appointment only, due to low numbers of participants in those areas.

-Louisiana's open trapping season began on November 20, 2013, and nutria tail collections began a week later.
+Louisiana's open trapping season began on November 20, 2014, and nutria tail collections began a week later.
 Collections were made utilizing a 16 foot by 8 foot trailer containing a freezer, sorting table and desk.
 A participant reported to a collection site, presented his nutria control program registration card and presented his tails to a CEI representative.